KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 Here, we store in a vector of strings the extension names that we would like to use. ``XR_EXT_DEBUG_UTILS_EXTENSION_NAME`` is a macro of a string defined in ``openxr.h``.
 The XR_EXT_debug_utils is an extension that checks the validity of calls made to OpenXR and can use a callback function to handle any raised errors.
 We will explore this extension more in :ref:`Chapter 2.1<2.1.2 XR_EXT_debug_utils>`.
 Depending on which ``XR_USE_GRAPHICS_API_...`` macro you defined, this code will add the relevant extension.

 Not all API layers and extensions are available to use, so we must check which ones are available when OpenXR is initialized.
-We will use ``xrEnumerateApiLayerProperties()`` and ``xrEnumerateInstanceExtensionProperties()`` to check which ones the runtime can provide.
+We will use :openxr_ref:`xrEnumerateApiLayerProperties` and :openxr_ref:`xrEnumerateInstanceExtensionProperties` to check which ones the runtime can provide.
 Let's do this now by adding the following code to the ``CreateInstance()`` method:

 .. literalinclude:: ../Chapter2/main.cpp
 	:language: cpp